Methodist New Connexion: The Methodist New Connexion's missionary work in China

 The Methodist New Connexion entered China in 1860, immediately after the close of the second opium war, and after the signing of the Treaty of Tianjin, which opened China to the Christian missionary.
 The pioneers of the movement were Revs.
 John Innocent and W. N. Hall, who established themselves in Tianjin, which was then a pioneer mission field.
 Hall died of fever in 1878.
 There were three preaching rooms in the city of Tianjin, one being in the main thoroughfare, and in these daily preaching was kept up.
 On the English concession there was a large mission establishment, consisting of a training college for native students for the ministry, missionaries houses, and a boarding school for the training of native women and girls in Christian life and work.
 Rev. J. Robinson-Brown was the principal of the college, and Miss Waller was in charge of the girls school.

 The largest mission of this Society was in the north-east portion of the province of Shandong, where about fifty native churches were maintained in an agricultural district extending over about three hundred miles.
-The headquarters of this circuit were in Chu Chia, Lao-ling district, where were situated the mission houses, and a medical dispensary and hospital.
+The headquarters of this circuit were in Chu Chia, Laoling district, where were situated the mission houses, and a medical dispensary and hospital.
 Innocent was the head of this circuit and the hospital was in charge of Drs.
 W. W. Shrubshall and F. W. Marshall.
 In this place also is located Rev. J. K. Robson, who had devoted himself to the work of the Mission at his own charges.

-Another mission was opened at the Tang-san Collieries, near Kai Ping, in the north of the province of Chih-li.
-This was under the charge of Rev. F. B. Turner, and rapidly extended, having a church in the ancient city of Yung-ping-fu, near the old wall, and also several rural chapels in the district round Kai Ping.
+Another mission was opened at the Tangshan Collieries, near Kaiping, in the north of the province of Zhili.
+This was under the charge of Rev. F. B. Turner, and rapidly extended, having a church in the ancient city of Yung-ping-fu, near the old wall, and also several rural chapels in the district round Kaiping.

 The work of this Society was chiefly carried on by native agency; a large number of efficient men had been trained and qualified by means of the training college.
 Several native women were also set apart as Biblewomen to their own sex; one of these, Mrs Hu, had laboured in this capacity for nearly twenty-five years, and was the first such agent ever employed in China.
 This Mission in 1890 numbered seven missionaries, two medical agents, one lady agent, forty-six native helpers, and six female native helpers.
 It had over thirteen hundred communicants, and about two hundred and fifty scholars in its day and boarding schools.